macorobots/roomac_ros/README.md

 docker compose -f \
  docker/compose_simulation_mapping_nvidia.yaml up
 ```
-Alternatively run `xhost local:root` and use the `compose_simulation_mapping.yaml` config if you don't have Nvidia GPU.
+Alternatively use the `compose_simulation_mapping.yaml` config if you don't have Nvidia GPU.

 On the other terminal launch `teleop` to control the robot:
 ```